last authored:

 Dehydration, or volume depletion, is a major cause of morbidity and mortality worldwide.

-True volume depletion is caused by decreased effective circulating volume and total ECF volume.
+True volume depletion is caused by decreased effective circulating volume and total extracellular volume.
 The most common causes include:

 Volume depletion can also occur with decreased effective circulating volume but increased total extracellular fluid volume.
 Some causes include: